Portraits he had done a decade ago of his son Jack as a young child inspired visual artist John MacCallum to turn his attention to portraiture.

 He typically then takes his own photos in the right light and muses over them for a while.
 Then he begins to paint or charcoal sketch on his canvas of choice.
 Line after line and layer after layer, the portrait is complete.

 'Looks like a photo' is not the aim of the portrait artist.
 John says, "Just as a musician would compose music that reminds them of a loved one, a portrait is expressive and representative - the use of colour, style, weight and tone all have a role in capturing the essence."

 To John, the portrait is a story that needs context to be fully experienced.
 On the back of each canvas, he writes notes about the subject and his process, and whether portraits of others were created at the same time.

-inspired by a life-long fascination with materials and a strong interest in representational art, he reflects through his work on family, nature and social justice. out of a mix of traditional media, construction material and eclectic, recycled items, he creates meaningful and cutting-edge works of art.
+The immersion John gives to his portraiture work is the same as other art forms.
+Inspired by materials and a strong interest in representational art, John's work reflects on family, nature and social justice.
+Out of a mix of traditional media, construction material and eclectic, recycled items, he creates meaningful and cutting-edge works of art.

 John uses a mixture of traditional and modern styles and techniques for his artwork, and one-of-a-kind furniture and woodworks.